DUI is a serious offense that thousands of people are charged with every year.

 First-Time DUI Offenders

-First-time DUI offenders will most likely receive the judicial equivalent of a slap on the wrist.
-They will have to attend classes and will often have to perform a certain amount of community service.
-A person may spend a day in jail or two.
-But in the vast majority of instances, the first conviction does not involve jail time.
+First-time DUI offenders will have to attend classes and will often have to perform a certain amount of community service.
+A person may spend a day in jail .
+But in the vast majority of instances, the first conviction does not involve additional jail time.
 A DUI is seen as a dangerous action that could potentially lead to severe injuries or property damage if it happens again.

 Anyone who faces a DUI charge needs to pursue every legal option they have available to them.
 It is extremely important to have a criminal defense attorney on your side who will fight to protect your rights.